Avi-Gamliel/create-card-ui/README.md

 # What is this?

-Tool to crate simple card game ui
+Tool to create simple card game ui

 # Installation